 Nathlie Provosty (b.
 1981, Cincinnati, Ohio) is a New York City-based visual artist whose work is engaged with materiality and perception.
 Provosty uses subtle, highly tactile qualities of oil paint that oscillate visually and conceptually according to the painting’s multi-referential imagery, physical interaction with light & the environment, and continuous spatial shifts.

-Her first solo exhibition in New York opened in 2012 at 1:1, an experimental artist-run gallery in the East Village.
-She has since exhibited work nationally and internationally including the Risorgimento Museum in Turin, Italy (2018-19) and Nathalie Karg Gallery in New York (2018, 2016), among others.
-Group exhibitions include Peter Freeman in New York (2019); Kunsthall Stavanger, Norway (2018); Colby Museum of Art, ME, curated by Alex Katz (2017); and Washington University Museum, DC (2017).
-Provosty’s work is currently on display at the American Academy of Arts and Letters as part of the 2020 Art and Purchase Awards exhibition.
+In 2023, she will be the subject of a solo exhibition at the Institute of Contemporary Art in Milan, Italy.
+Her first one-person exhibition in New York opened in 2012 at 1:1, an experimental artist-run gallery in the East Village.
+She has since exhibited nationally and internationally including most recently at Nathalie Karg Gallery in New York (2022) and A Palazzo Gallery, Italy (2020), among others.
+Group exhibitions include the Santa Barbara Museum of Art (2020); SFMoMA (2019); Kunsthall Stavanger, Norway (2018); Colby Museum of Art, ME, curated by Alex Katz (2017); Washington University Museum, DC (2017); and the American Academy of Arts and Letters as part of the Art and Purchase Awards exhibition (2020).